Sign up for practicals

 Together with the major milestones (1 and 2), each GROUP will submit a short report describing their implementation using bullet points (one report per group highlighting the techniques used).

-The largest chunk of the marks will be given based on the individual final report that will be handed in on the competition day.
+The largest chunk of the marks will be given based on the individual final report that will be handed in by the date shown in the schedule to the ITO (and using the DICE submit system).

 The practical marking scheme:

-- Short report - 2% (this is a group report)
+- 1% - Short report and verbal description of the work (this is a group report)

-- Short report - 2% (this is a group report)
+- 1% - Short report and verbal description of the work (this is a group report)

 - Writing - 6% (this includes, quality of the description of the methods used, clarity and completeness, justification of methods used)